 The biggest news is that this year there will be a for-credit class associated with the lab.
-Students enrolled in the class will work alongside Knight Lab faculty and staff on real projects that will live on beyond any quarter.
+Students enrolled in the Knight Lab Studio class will work alongside Knight Lab faculty and staff on real projects that will live on beyond any quarter.
 The class can be taken for journalism or engineering credit, and students are permitted to enroll in the class more than once.
 You can learn a lot more about the class on its own page.
-Note that, for bureaucratic reasons, there are a number of open spaces still in the Fall class, if you want to register for engineering credit.
-Help us spread the word!
-The class will also be offered during Winter and Spring quarters.

 We also want to continue to foster a fun extra-curricular environment where students can learn their way around the world of media and technology.
 We will have a number of programs designed to offer students an opportunity to get started or to develop skills they already have.
 And, we will hire a number of students to help us make it all happen.